Bill Belleville

 * Member: Author's Guild

-* Guest lecturer: Rollins College, University of Central Florida, University of North Florida, Stetson College, U of Florida's School of Law, USF, SCC, VCC, Emory University, Jacksonville University, Steinhart Aquarium (San Francisco); New England Aquarium’s Lowell Lecture Series (Boston), et. al.
+Rollins College, University of Central Florida, University of North Florida, Stetson College, U of Florida's Levin Colleges of Law, USF, SCC, VCC, Emory University, Jacksonville University, Steinhart Aquarium (San Francisco); New England Aquarium’s Lowell Lecture Series (Boston), et. al.

 * Keynote speaker: Turks and Caicos; first annual eco-tourist conference.
 Providenciales, T&C, West Indies.